kudrom/lupulo/docs/listeners.rst

     settings['mock_ids'] = 2

 The *mock_timeout* defines how many seconds it has to wait in order to send some information to the backend.
-The *mock_ids* defines how many devices it's going to fake.
+The *mock_ids* defines how many data sources it's going to fake.
 As explained above, the listener keyword defines which listener to use.

 SerialListener
 --------------